 - Tags: Landmark, View Point, Observatory, Leisure, Observation Deck

 Like skyscrapers everywhere, you’ll come to this place for it’s awesome observatory on the 94th floor.
 For the best views, visit at night.
 The restaurant here is pretty reasonably priced for the location, so it’s actually quite a good spot to take your beloved out to.
 Though you’d be charged for the observatory, their skyline bar itself is free, and the view from there is nearly as good.
 This place usually serves as a good alternative for the Sears Towers, especially since it’s much, much less crowded.
-Understand how to pay visit to John Hancock center by making a quick plan using Chicago trip planner.

 Fancy a good night's sleep after a tiring day?
 Check out where to stay in Chicago and book an accommodation of your choice.